Anal Cancer: Treatment Choices

 Different types of treatment have different goals.
-Below is a list of different anal cancer treatments and their goals.
-You may have more than one of these treatments:
+Below is a list of anal cancer treatments and their goals.
+You may have more than 1 of these treatments:

 Radiation therapy.
 The goal of this treatment is to kill cancer cells using X-rays.
 This is a common treatment for anal cancer.
-Radiation can be used with or without chemotherapy.
+Radiation can be used with or without chemotherapy (chemo).

 Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
+Chemo uses medicines to kill cancer cells.
 It can cause the tumor to shrink.
-Chemotherapy combined with radiation therapy can cure most anal cancers without the need for surgery.
+Chemo combined with radiation therapy is used to treat, and even cure, most anal cancers without the need for surgery.

 Surgery.
-The goal of surgery is to remove the tumor from the anus, while leaving as much of the anus as possible intact.
-In most cases, surgery for anal cancer is no longer needed.
+The goal of surgery is to remove the tumor from your anus, while leaving as much of the anus as possible intact.
+In most cases, surgery for anal cancer is not needed.

 If you or a family member has been diagnosed with anal cancer, you may want to consider getting a second opinion.
-Some insurance companies require a second opinion for such diagnoses.
-According to the American Cancer Society, it is very rare that the time it will take to get a second opinion will have a negative impact on your treatment.
+Some insurance companies require a second opinion.
 The peace of mind a second opinion provides may be well worth the effort.

 Research is ongoing in the field of anal cancer.
 New medicines and treatments are tested in clinical trials.
-You may also hear the term clinical study used to describe this type of research.
-Before starting treatment, ask your doctor if there are any clinical trials you should check on.
+Before starting treatment, ask your healthcare provider if there are any clinical trials you should check on.